PowerThePolls/power-the-polls/power-the-polls-form/Readme.md

 ## America needs poll workers to power our democracy
 Power the Polls is working every day to recruit a new generation of poll workers — folks excited to serve their communities, help their neighbors vote, and ensure safe access to the ballot box for years to come.
-You can help make sure we have safe, fair, efficient elections for all voters **— and potentially get paid to do it!**

 **You can help** make sure we have a safe, fair, efficient election for all voters, and potentially get paid to do it!